 Other Wildlife Attractions : Tiger, Wild Buffalo, Wild Elephants.

-A few centuries ago, the Indian one horned Rhinocerous ranged across the north Indian plains in the wetlands of the rivers Indus, Ganga, and Brahmaputra.
+A few centuries ago, the Indian one horned Rhinoceros ranged across the north Indian plains in the wetlands of the rivers Indus, Ganga, and Brahmaputra.
 Today this survivor from the prehistoric times is found only in pockets in the north eastern state of Assam and in Nepal.
-In Assam, their Rhino habitat is limited to just two national parks - Kaziranga and Manas.
+In Assam, their Indian Rhino habitat is limited to just two national parks - Kaziranga and Manas.

-Type of Rhinos
+Type of Indian Rhinoceros

 The usual weight of an Indian Rhino is 2,000 kg.
 The one way to distinguish between a an Indian Rhino and an African Rhino is the single horn.
 Both white and black African Rhinos have two horns.
 Another distinguishing feature of the Indian Rhinoceros is its skin, which is knobbly and falls into deep folds at its joints, giving a look like the Rhino is wearing a coat of armour.